nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

 ==========

-If you want to install the code for the purpose of developing the library, then fork and clone the GitHub repository and install into a Python virtual environment from the root folder with the 'dev' option.
-This option will install a number of packages that help with development and documentation, such as the above extra dependencies along with Sphinx, Coverage.py, Black, mypy, Flake8, and isort.
+If you want to install the code for the purpose of developing the library, then fork and clone the GitHub repository.

+Once you have cloned the project's GitHub repository, change into the root folder, or open the project in an IDE.
+You should see a Makefile.

+If you don't already have Poetry installed, run `make install-poetry`.

 ::

-    $ pip install -U pip
-    $ pip install wheel
-    $ pip install -e ".[dev]"

-Alternatively, the project's Makefile can be used to the same effect with the following command.
+    $ make install-poetry

+Run `make install-packages` to create a new virtual environment and install packages that needed for development, such as Sphinx, Coverage.py, Black, mypy, ruff, and isort.

 ::

-    $ make install
+    $ make install-packages

-Once installed, you can check the unit tests pass and the code is 100% covered by the tests with the following command.
+Once installed, check the project's test suite passes by running `make test`.

 ::

     $ make test

-Before the tests will pass, you will need setup PostgreSQL.
+Before the tests will pass, you will need setup PostgreSQL, with a database called 'eventsourcing' that can be accessed by a user called 'eventsourcing' that has password 'eventsourcing'.

 The following commands will install PostgreSQL on MacOS and setup the database and database user.
 If you already have PostgreSQL installed, just create the database and user.
-If you prefer to run PostgreSQL in a Docker container, feel free to do that too.
+You may prefer to run PostgreSQL in a Docker container.

 ::